 Your executor is tasked with ‘administering your estate’.
 Simply speaking, this means that they are responsible for ensuring all expenses and debts are paid, and all assets are distributed according to the instructions in your Will.
 More specifically, they will be responsible for:

 Who should I select as executor?
-When preparing a Will using Safewill, you can appoint up to two co-executors, and one back-up executor should your primary executor(s) be unable or unwilling to accept this responsibility.
+When preparing a Will using Safewill, you can appoint up to two co-executors, and tow back-up executors should your primary executor(s) be unable or unwilling to accept this responsibility.
 Where you appoint two primary executors, they will need to work together to administer your estate, unless one of them is unable or unwilling to act at the time of your death, in which case only one will act as executor.

 You can appoint anyone you wish as your executor, as long as they are above the age of 18 years, they are not an undischarged bankrupt or incarcerated, and they are not prevented from acting as executor due to a disability.
 Your executor must also be ordinarily resident in Australia, and must have mental capacity i.e. sound mind, memory and understanding of significance and nature of administering an estate.